amandeepfj/MachineLearningProject/Project Documents/README.md

 - Deploy the model and expose the results RESTful API.

 1. Business Understanding/ Problem statement:
 <br>The data about the users assessments, courses, and users is present.
-The project will aim at finsing the similar users based on a scoring factor. <br>The results has to be accessible via RESTful API.
-The endpoint should take use id as input and return a summary of most similar users.<br> Think of using a backend data storage as SQLlite or PostgreSQL.
+The project will aim at finding the similar users based on a scoring factor.
+<br>The results has to be accessible via RESTful API.
+The endpoint should take use id as input and return a summary of most similar users.
+<br> We are using SQLlite as backend.

-2.
+2. Data Understanding

 ...Steps will be added as I move through the project.